Data Privacy Notice

 4. The types of data we hold about you and how we obtained it

 We collect the majority of the information directly from you, when you complete our questionnaires.
 This information includes the personal details provided by you on study questionnaires at recruitment between 1996 and 2001, and on re-survey questionnaires since then.
 This information includes name, address and date of birth, and special categories of more sensitive personal data, including health-related data.
-These data include information on factors such as height, weight, smoking, alcohol, diet, ethnic group, personal and family medical history, physical activity, childbearing, use of menopausal hormone therapy and other medication, falls and fractures, social participation and caring, and general wellbeing.
+These personal data include information on factors such as height, weight, smoking, alcohol, diet, ethnic group, personal and family medical history, physical activity, childbearing, use of menopausal hormone therapy and other medication, falls and fractures, social participation and caring, and general wellbeing.

-We may also have collected blood samples from you as part of the related Million Women Study: Disease Susceptibility in Women study, and with your consent, derived biochemical and genetic data from these samples.
+We may also have collected blood and saliva samples from you as part of the related Million Women Study: Disease Susceptibility in Women study, and with your consent, derived biochemical and genetic data from these samples.

 When you joined the study you also gave us consent to use information from your NHS medical records as part of our follow-up.
 We receive information from health registries and NHS bodies in England and Scotland, which hold national health and social care records.
 We provide your details (name, date of birth, NHS number or CHI number in Scotland, and postcode) to health registries and some NHS Hospital Trusts in order to receive information about Million Women Study participants in return.
-This currently includes information on cancer diagnoses and treatment, hospital day cases and admissions, GP consultations and prescriptions, cancer screening and in some cases information about the pathology of tissue samples where a cancer has been diagnosed.
+This currently includes information on cancer diagnoses and treatment, hospital day cases and admissions, GP consultations and prescriptions, cancer screening data and mammographic images and, in some cases we obtain tissue samples where a cancer has been diagnosed and information about the pathology of these tissue samples.
 In future, it will also include information on mental health.
-This information is requested from NHS England for participants in England, and from Public Health Scotland and the NHS Central Register (NHSCR) for participants in Scotland.
-We also contact some NHS Trusts for information about breast cancer screening and information about tissue samples taken when a cancer is diagnosed.
-NHS England and the NHS Central Register (NHSCR) also provide us with information about study participants who have died, including date and cause of death.
-This is supplied on behalf of the Office for National Statistics (ONS) and is sourced from civil registration data (death registrations and death certificates).
-Having complete follow-up information from the registries is vital for accurate and unbiased analysis, so that we know what happens to the health of all women in the study, including those who cannot or do not wish to complete our follow-up questionnaires.
+The majority of this information is provided by NHS England and by Public Health Scotland.
+We also receive information about study participants who have died, including date and cause of death, which is supplied on behalf of the Office for National Statistics (ONS) and is sourced from civil registration data (death registrations and death certificates).
+The Clinical Practice Research Datalink (PRD) provides information on GP consultations and prescriptions for a subset of participants.

 We also receive data from contracted third parties, such as laboratories providing blood sample analysis.
 For this we do not provide identifying details to the third party.
 Instead, we provide them with “pseudonymised data” which means we remove your identity and replace it with a code number before sharing the information.
 Only we have access to the ‘key’ linking the code to your identity.